UASTrack: A Unified Adaptive Selection Framework with Modality-Customization in Single Object Tracking: Methods

+where $N$ sub-adapters are designed for $N$ tasks.
+This modular approach ensures that each task benefits from a separate feature transformation, enhancing the overall adaptability of the framework.

+\textbf{The Visual Adapter}.
+The RGB modality offers comprehensive color information and high-resolution texture details through its red, green, and blue channels.
+In the Visual Adapter (VA), we extract features from the RGB modality, facilitating interaction with auxiliary modalities through bidirectional adapters.
+As illustrated in Fig. \ref{fig0} (d), the VA employs a down-sampling layer, a fully connected layer, and an up-sampling layer to process the RGB features, as described by:

-For simplicity, the Visual Adapter (VA) maintains the same structure as the task-specific sub-adapters.
+where {$\boldsymbol{f}^{l}_\mathrm{RGB}$} represents the input RGB features.
+The VA maintains the same architecture as the task-specific sub-adapter.

-\textbf{Task-Customized Optimization Adapter.} On one hand, due to the limited adaptability of the RGB-based pre-trained network to downstream multi-modal data, we employ adapter learning with a small number of additional training parameters, without modifying the foundation structure.
-On the other hand, the significant variation of auxiliary modalities necessitates customized filtering for each modality.
+\textbf{Task-Customized Adapter.} To enhance the adaptability of the frozen prediction head to downstream multi-modal data, we introduce task-level adapters with a minimal number of trainable parameters.
+Simultaneously, to address the significant variations in auxiliary modalities, we implement modality-specific optimization tailored to the unique characteristics of each modality.

-We analyze the characteristics of different modalities to determine appropriate processing approaches.
-Compared to event and depth modalities, thermal modality features are dense and exhibit minimal redundancy.
-Therefore, a general adapter module is sufficient to handle thermal features, ensuring a design that remains both effective and efficient without specialized processing In contrast, depth and event data exhibit significant sparsity and redundancy.
-Depth data provides rich geometric information but may also include redundant features, such as excessive details from flat regions (e.g., walls and floors), whereas edge and object contour details are more critical.
-Event data, generated through motion detection, is inherently sparse and exhibits a highly uneven distribution of information.